kvandana451/kvandana451-angular-auth/app/README.md

 Key Features:
 Implemented canActivate Guard to access Pages of the application.<br>
 Only Authenticated Users (in my app users who are assigned with a role are authenticated users) can access the pages.[authGuard]<br>
 Not all authenticated users can access all the pages[adminGuard].
-So i have used Two Guards [adminGuard,authGuard] for canActivate.
+So i have used Two Guards [adminGuard,authGuard] for canActivate.<br>
+Depending upon the role there are separate pages to be accessed

 ## Development server